What You Need to Know About ISO 45001

 Clause 4.3: The scope of the OH&S management system

 The next thing required is documentation.
-This documentation should include products, services and work-related activities (operations) that can impact the organization’s OH&S performance.
+This documentation should include products, services and work-related activities (operations) that can impact the organisation’s OH&S performance.
 Based on the issues, requirements, and operations, the actual scope of the OH&S management system must be documented.
-The scope must be factual and representative of the organization.
+The scope must be factual and representative of the organisation

 business documents on office table with smart phone and laptop computer and graph financial with social network diagram and three colleagues discussing data in the background